Close

 Health Ministers announced an independent expert review of the practice of spinal manipulation for infants and young children following the COAG Health Council’s March meeting.

 The review will be carried out by Safer Care Victoria.
 It will focus on the risk of harm and adverse events, and the current best evidence for the efficacy of spinal manipulation to treat childhood illnesses or health concerns in infants and young children.
+National Boards do not define the types of treatments in which registered health practitioners may choose to qualify and become competent to carry out within their scope of practice.

 Under the National Law, only registered chiropractors, medical practitioners, osteopaths and physiotherapists are permitted to manipulate the cervical spine when treating patients.